GeoffBarrett/BatchTINT/README.md

 # Running GUI

 Now in your command prompt you can type the following in order to run the GUI:
+The easiest way to do it is to create a .bat file on the desktop that contains the following information:

-python BatchSort.py
+cd "[pathway to your BatchTINT folder]" python BatchSort.py exit

+when you click this .bat file it will run the program.

+Now you can see a main window of the GUI that states the current directory (if it's your first time opening the program, it will say there is no directory chosen).
+You are going to want to click the 'choose directory' button and navigate to a directory that this program will analyze.

+Once a directory has been chosen you can now look through the Klusta Settings (by clicking the Klusta Settings button) and look through the basic/advanced settings options.
+The format should look familiar as it is a replica (almost) of that which you've seen while using Tint.

+It is important to change the ***Number of Tetrodes*** option in the 'basic' tab.
+This will help the GUI look for the tetrode data.
+Our lab uses 4 and 8 tetrodes therefore the default for this GUI was set to 8.
+This number does not need to be exact, but it needs to be greater than or equal to the number of tetrodes you used in the files you are analyzing.
+If you have 8 tetrodes but the field has the number 4 filled it, it will only analyze the first four tetrdoes (if they exist in the folder).
+It will skip any non-existing tetrdoes.

+Once these settings have been applied, the values will be saved for the next time you open up the GUI.

+How this works is the GUI will look in the chosen directory for new folders.
+Once a new folder has been detected it will look for a '.set' file and it's tetrode files.
+One at a time these tetrode files will be analyzed via KlustaKwik through Tint.
+A Command Prompt will print messages stating what file it is analyzing, if there is a new file, etc. ***Do not close this Command Prompt or the GUI will stop***.

+As of this point in time, each folder added to the directory should have 1 '.set' file and it's corresponding tetrodes.
+It is possible that I might add the functionality of having multiple '.set' files in a given folder, however this functionality has not been added as of today (6/13/2016)

+# To Do

+- Add the functionality of multiple '.set' files in a single folder within the chosen directory
+- Add hyperthreading so it can analyze multiple tetrode files at the same time
+- Add a notification system so it can e-mail/text if the analysis has been completed or if an error has occured